Gain access to personalized product screening, the best pricing, rewards, and more!

 Where to Inspect

-Mesquite is a woody legume that can rapidly take over a landscape and is known as a particularly big problem for cattle ranchers.
-They are also commonly seen in desert areas.
-Walk the area to see where Mesquite is growing, because of how unique it is, it will be hard to miss.
+Mesquite is a woody legume that can rapidly take over a landscape.
+It is known as a particularly big problem for cattle ranchers and is also commonly seen in desert areas.
+Walk the area to see where mesquite is growing; because of how unique it is, it will be hard to miss.

 What To Look For

-Observe the conditions of the area and the Mesquite tree itself and see what level of growth it's at and how big of a task it will be to carry out a control approach.
-You should also look for mesquite seeds which can disperse across a rangeland from animals eating the seed and letting the seed pass through the digestive system.
+Observe the conditions of the area and the mesquite tree itself, assessing its growth level and the difficulty of carrying out a control approach.
+It would be best to look for mesquite seeds, which can disperse across rangeland from animals eating the seed and letting it pass through their digestive systems.
 Once this is done, you can proceed with treatment.

 Treatment

-Make sure that before you apply any chemical herbicides that you first are properly protecting your skin and eyes with safety equipment (goggles, gloves and long-sleeved clothing).
+Before applying chemical herbicides, properly protect your skin and eyes with safety equipment (goggles, gloves, and long-sleeved clothing).

 We recommend using a selective herbicide like Dicamba Plus 2,4-D to kill mesquite.
-There are two methods we suggest to treat the mesquite, either via stem spray or leaf spray.
-You will have to cut the tree down to the stump and then apply the Dicamba Plus 2,4-D Herbicide directly to the stem.
+We suggest treating the mesquite via stem spray or leaf spray.
+It would be best to cut the tree down to the stump and then apply the Dicamba Plus 2,4-D Herbicide directly to the stem.

-Mesquite that has multiple basal stems would be better treated via the leaf spray method.
-The only limitation to the leaf spray method is the height of the plant.
+Mesquite with multiple basal stems would be better treated via leaf spray.
+The leaf spray method's only limitation is the plant's height.
 Larger mesquite would be harder to hand spray.

 Step 1: Measure and Mix Dicamba Plus 2,4-D Herbicide

-The label states to spray 4 pints of Dicamba Plus 2,4-D Herbicide per acre for each crop season.
-For total control of mesquite, it will take at least 3 consecutive crop seasons.
+The label states that you should spray 4 pints of Dicamba Plus 2,4-D Herbicide per acre for each crop season.
+Total control of mesquite will take at least three consecutive crop seasons.

 Step 2: Stem Spray Method

-Start by cutting the mesquite down to its stem or stump using a saw or ax.
-When using the stem spray method, its important to adjust your nozzle to deliver a coarse mist in a narrow cone.
-Lightly wet the trunk of the Mesquite from ground line, making sure you wet the trunk on all sides.
+Cut the mesquite down to its stem or stump using a saw or ax.
+It's important to adjust your nozzle to deliver a coarse mist in a narrow cone when using the stem spray method.
+Lightly wet the mesquite trunk from the ground line, ensuring you wet the trunk on all sides.

 Step 3: Leaf Spray Method

-Leaf sprays can be applied with a variety of equipment but the simplest equipment is a basic pump up sprayer or a backpack sprayer for larger trees.
+Leaf sprays can be applied with various equipment, but the simplest is a basic pump-up sprayer or a backpack sprayer for larger trees.
 You could also hook up a spray rig to a truck.
-Regardless of the type, a cone nozzle is best to deliver a coarse spray.
+Regardless of the type, a cone nozzle is best for delivering a coarse spray.

-With the leaf spray method you spray the foliage lightly until the leaves glisten but not excessively to the point of runoff.
-However, it is very critical to spray all parts of the plant so that all the leaves have a few droplets of the herbicide.
+With the leaf spray method, you spray the foliage lightly until the leaves glisten but not excessively to the point of runoff.
+However, spraying all parts of the plant is critical so that all the leaves have a few droplets of the herbicide.

 For leaf spraying, a surfactant may also be necessary to add to the mixture so the product can stick better to the leaves.
 We recommend Nanotek Surfactant per finished gallon of solution.